-Glue syringes are amongst the indispensable small wallpapering tools.
+Glue syringes are amongst the indispensable small wallpapering tools, it is therefore important to know about it before ordering wallpaper.
 As they are very reasonably priced, a glue syringe should be part of the basic equipment when you buy your wallpapering tools, so that it is always available if and when you need it.
 You can use it to apply small amounts of wallpapering adhesive when the wallpaper is already in place, or to remove excess glue from under the wallpaper.
 And you won't need to make any visible cuts in the wallpaper either, as the hollow needle creates tiny yet precise holes.

 How to remove air bubbles and wallpaper paste lumps with a glue syringe

 When hanging wallpaper, the biggest challenge is to avoid air bubbles.
 We use various tools, for instance wallpapering spatulas, brushes or smoothers to deal with this issue.
 But air bubbles cannot always be prevented and often appear in the worst possible places.
 There is a number of reasons why air bubbles come about; just check out our wallpapering guide What can I do to prevent bubbles and blisters?, which provides a whole array of helpful tips and tricks.
 The usual cause is either air trapped under the wallpaper, or a lump of adhesive.